mesolimbo/cleanroom/README.md

 ## Features

 - Captures webpage content with a single click
+- Right-click any link to open it directly in Cleanroom
 - Sanitizes content by removing scripts and trackers
 - Preserves the original layout and styling
 - Provides a clean, distraction-free reading experience